Sabrinas Organizing

 Check out a command station DIY idea: HOW TO MAKE A DIY COMMAND STATION MAGNET BOARD

-If you have a desk in your kitchen, using something that will organize your kids papers will help you manage them better.
-Below are some I found on Amazon (Affiliate Link) (affiliate).
+If you have a desk in your kitchen, using something that will organize your kids' papers will help you manage them better.
+Below are some I found on Amazon (affiliate) (affiliate).

 Image of Desk Paper Organizer